-Public-Interest Litigation is a legal contest fought judicially, to armor the public interest.
+Public-Interest Litigation in India is a legal contest fought judicially, to armor the public interest.
 It is introduced in a court of law, not by the aggrieved party but by the court itself or by any other private party.
 It is not necessary, for the exercise of the court’s jurisdiction, that the person who is the victim of the violation of his or her right should personally approach the court.

 The traditional rule of “Locus Standii” that a person, whose right is infringed alone can file a petition, has been relaxed by the Supreme Court in its recent decisions.
-Now, the court permits public interest litigation at the instance of public spirited citizens for the enforcement of constitutional legal rights.
+Now, the court permits public interest litigation in India at the instance of public spirited citizens for the enforcement of constitutional legal rights.
 Now, any public spirited citizen can move/approach the court for the public cause by filing a petition:

 1. in Supreme Court under Art.32 of the Constitution;